sdv4/Predicting-Confusion-with-RNN_HAI-2019/README.md

 Please contact me if you notice any errors, have any suggestions, or just want to chat about classifying eye-tracker data using deep learning approaches.

-### note: The dataset required to run these experiments has not been made publicly available.
+#### Note: The dataset required to run these experiments has not yet been made publicly available.